 The last few weeks of summer are upon us here in So Cal and before we head back to school and the laundry list of extra curricular activities that come with it I wanted to celebrate with one last summer inspired feast, this southern picnic platter.
+Not to let the cat out of the bag, but just wait until you taste my pimento cheese recipe!

 I went back home to Alabama for a few weeks this summer and while we had lots of incredible food while we were there I was most inspired by the picnic plate I enjoyed at Brick + Tin with my friend Natalie of Guac My Life.